 This two-day event in Washington brings hundreds of music creators to Capitol Hill for an awards ceremony honoring artists and legislators who have improved the environment for music, followed by a grassroots lobby day during which Academy members meet with their members of Congress

-- GRAMMYs in My District
+- District Advocate

 Launched in 2014, this initiative bring music creators to the local offices of elected officials right in their own home towns.
 The goal is to let lawmakers know that music creators are an important part of their voting constituency